tensorturtle/classy-sort-yolov5/README.md

 ClassySORT is designed to be a state-of-the-art (SOTA) multi-object tracker (MOT) for use on your own projects.
 And bcause the You-only-look-once algorithm (YOLO) detector is pretrained on COCO dataset, ClassySORT can detect and count and track 80 different kinds of common objects 'out of the box'.

-My development platform is Pop_OS!
-20.04 (a fork of Ubuntu) and NVIDIA RTX2070S.
+Tested on Pop_OS!
+20.04 (similar to Ubuntu) and NVIDIA RTX 2070s.

 Modifying it is exactly the same process as training YOLO with your own dataset.
 [How do I do that?](https://github.com/ultralytics/yolov5/wiki/Train-Custom-Data)